How to Prevent Millipedes in the House

 Are Millipedes Harmful?

-Millipedes are not harmful to humans or pets.
-However, they may secrete a fluid when threatened that can irritate the skin or leave a foul odor.
-While not dangerous, having millipedes inside your home can still be unsightly and unpleasant.
+They are not harmful to humans or pets.
+However, they can secrete a fluid when threatened that may cause skin irritation or leave a foul odor.

 Why Do I Have So Many Millipedes?

-Seeing multiple millipede in house often points to excess moisture or abundant organic matter around the home.
+An increase of it inside your home often points to excess moisture or abundant organic matter around your home.
 Addressing both indoor and outdoor environmental conditions can help reduce their presence.

 Should I Be Concerned About a Millipede Infestation?

-While millipedes do not reproduce indoors, seeing large numbers inside your home could indicate favorable conditions nearby.
-If you frequently see millipedes in house, it’s best to consult a licensed pest control service.
+While they don’t reproduce indoors, seeing large numbers inside your home could indicate favorable conditions for pests.
+If you frequently see it in your house, it’s best to consult a licensed exterminator.

 Share this article